SmilyOrg/photofield/README.md

     supported (hardcoded).
   * [x] **Filter by tags**.
 You can filter by a tag by searching for `tag:TAG`.
-    For example, you can search for `tag:fav` to only show favorited photos, or `tag:fav tag:exif:make:panasonic` to only show photos tagged with `#family`.
+    For example, you can search for `tag:fav` to only show favorited photos, or `tag:hello tag:world` to only show photos with both `hello` and `world` tags.
 This is an early version of filtering and should be more user-friendly in the future.
   * [ ] **Location tags**.
 Photos could be automatically tagged with the location, e.g. `city:berlin` or `country:germany`.
 See #59.
   * [ ] **Face recognition**.
 Photos could be automatically tagged with the